 This is a wrongful death medical malpractice case filed in Prince George's County for failure to diagnose sepsis in a leukemia patient.
-This case was filed in Maryland's Health Claims Arbitration on August 16, 2016.
+This case was filed in Maryland's Health Claims Arbitration on January 7, 2017.
+It is the 7th medical malpractice lawsuit filed in Maryland in 2017.
+This case was previously filed August 16, 2016.
+Plaintiff's malpractice lawyers apparently dismissed and refiled the lawsuit.
 It is the 406th medical malpractice case filed in 2016 in Maryland.Summary of Plaintiff's Allegations

 After experiencing a day of fatigue, aches and pains in his muscles, and a 103-degree temperature, the decedent, a leukemia patient, goes to Bowie Health Center Emergency Room.
 Upon arrival, he complains of joint pain, body aches, chest tightness, headaches, chills, fatigue, and pain rated at an 8/10.
 He further tells the doctor he had the MMR vaccine very recently.